 When Annabel was diagnosed in 2012, a medical expert told the family they were only aware of 80 other people in the UK who had the same condition.

-Annabel has two sisters, aged four and 16, who both support her parents in looking after her - Annabel shares a bed with her younger sister who often alerts their parents when something is wrong.
+Annabel has two sisters, aged four and 16, who both support her parents in looking after her - Annabel shares a bedroom with her younger sister who often alerts their parents when something is wrong.

 Annabel suffers with sleep apnea and wakes up multiple times most nights.